 insights

-In the following video, IFM certified practitioner David Brady, ND, talks about what it’s like to practice Functional Medicine in a group setting.
+In the following video, IFM certified practitioner David Brady, ND, discusses what it’s like to practice functional medicine in a group setting and how he conducts an initial functional medicine consultation.

 Dr. Brady is a licensed naturopathic medical physician in Connecticut and Vermont.
 He is one of the foremost authorities on properly diagnosing and treating fibromyalgia and has been featured on Dr. Oz and NPR.
 Dr. Brady has also had his work published in peer-reviewed medical journals, including Open Journal of Rheumatology and Autoimmune Diseases and Integrative Medicine: A Clinician’s Journal.

-For more articles about clinicians practicing Functional Medicine, please read the following IFM-authored articles:
+For more spotlights on clinicians practicing functional medicine, please read the following IFM-authored articles:

 Swathi Rao, PA-C, and teaching kitchens